Structural Correction

 Five adversarial objections to the transitional fund renewal, each individually rational, each answered with evidence rather than argument.
 The chapter also honestly names where the model has genuine limits.

-Richard had prepared and was not hostile.
-He had spent thirty years in operational finance and had seen five transformation programmes arrive with confidence and depart with lessons learned.
+At the quarterly review where the transitional fund renewal was on the agenda, the claims unit had three quarters of data and the renewals unit two.
+A non-executive director named Thomas, quiet through the previous reviews, opened his folder.
+He had spent thirty years in risk and underwriting and seen five transformation programmes arrive with confidence and depart with lessons learned.
 He had five concerns, and he intended to raise them before the fund was renewed.

 Elena did not argue; she placed the reconciliation report on the table.
 “The question is not whether the AI is ready but whether we can describe a single critical process in machine-readable terms.
 Can we?”